specta-rs/rspc/docs/markdown/overview.md

 - ✅ **Middleware** - For easily extending your procedures with **auth, logging and more**
 - 🚧 **Work in progress** - rspc is still **early in development**.
 It's stable but you may find use cases which aren't well supported.

-You get the type safety of [GraphQL](https://graphql.org) without the complexity of it.
+rspc gives you the typesafety of [GraphQL](https://graphql.org) without the complexity of it.

 Let's skip the talk and get to the code.
 Let's start with the Rust side.